Matt Rainey: Personal life

-Rainey was born on April 14, 1966 in Denville, New Jersey.
-He currently resides in Annandale, New Jersey.
+Rainey was born on April 14, 1966, in Denville Township, New Jersey.
+He currently resides in the Annandale section of Clinton Township, New Jersey.
 He married Michelle Seagall Rainey in 2003.

 Education

-Rainey attended West Morris Central High School in Chester, New Jersey and graduated in 1984.
+Rainey attended West Morris Central High School in Chester Township, New Jersey, and graduated in 1984.
 He then attended the School of Visual Arts in New York as a film major for a year before changing his major to photography, attending Rutgers University in New Jersey and graduating with a Bachelor of Fine Arts in photography in 1988.

 Career

-Rainey has worked as a photographer for many entities including The Daily Record, The News Tribune, The Star-Ledger, Rodale, Inc. and Weidenheimer Creative.
+Rainey has worked as a photographer for many entities including the Daily Record, The News Tribune, The Star-Ledger, Rodale, Inc. and Weidenheimer Creative.
 He also works with several other companies as a freelance photographer.

 Awards

 Rainey was awarded the 2001 Pulitzer Prize for Feature Photography while covering the dormitory fire at Seton Hall University for The Star-Ledger.
-The photo series, “After the Fire” covered the experience and recovery of two Seton Hall University students.
+The photo series, "After the Fire" covered the experience and recovery of two Seton Hall University students.